cypress-io/cypress/cypress/v0.0/documentation/4-Guides/5-Network Requests.md

     .and("contain", "Book 2")
 ```

-What makes this so powerful is that Cypress will automatically wait for a request that matches the `getSearch` alias.
+What makes this example above so powerful is that Cypress will automatically wait for a request that matches the `getSearch` alias.
 Instead of forcing Cypress to test the *side effect* of a successful request (the display of the Book results), you can test the actual *cause* of the results.

+***

 ## Clear Source of Failure

 In our example above, we added an assertion to the display of the search results.

-But the search results working are coupled directly to a few things:
+**The search results working are coupled to a few things in our application:**

-1. Our application making a request to the correct URL
+1. Our application making a request to the correct URL.
-2. Our application correctly processing the response,
+2. Our application correctly processing the response.
 3. Our application inserting the results into the DOM.

 In this example, there are many possible sources of failure.
-In most testing tools if our request failed to ever go out, we would normally only ever get an error once we attempt to find the results in the DOM and see that there is no matching element.
+In most testing tools, if our request failed to ever go out, we would normally only ever get an error once we attempt to find the results in the DOM and see that there is no matching element.
 This is problematic because it's unknown *why* the results failed to be displayed.
 Was there a problem with our rendering code?
 Did we modify or change an attribute such as an `id` or `class` on an element?
 Perhaps our server sent us different Book items.

-With Cypress, by adding a [`wait`](https://on.cypress.io/api/wait) guard, you can more easily pinpoint your specific problem.
+With Cypress, by adding a [`cy.wait`](https://on.cypress.io/api/wait) guard, you can more easily pinpoint your specific problem.
 If the request never went out, you'll receive errors like this.

 ![wait failure](https://cloud.githubusercontent.com/assets/1268976/10780062/a9c3245a-7d0f-11e5-9984-67d84650b0a0.png)

 Now we know exactly why our test failed.
 It had nothing to do with the DOM.
 Instead we can see that either our request never went out or a request went out to the wrong URL.

+***

 ## Asserting about the XHR Object

-Another benefit of using [`wait`](https://on.cypress.io/api/wait) on requests is that it allows you to access the actual `XHR` object.
+Another benefit of using [`cy.wait`](https://on.cypress.io/api/wait) on requests is that it allows you to access the actual `XHR` object.
 This is useful when you want to make assertions about this object.

 In our example above we can assert about the request object to verify that it sent data as a query string in the URL.
 Although we're mocking the response, we can still verify that our application sends the correct request.